 - 75ml milk, we used oat milk

-- ½ tbsp lemon juice (or white wine vinegar or apple cider vinegar)
+- ½ tablespoon lemon juice (or white wine vinegar or apple cider vinegar)

 - 300g sweet potato purée